christoomey/vim-system-copy/README.md

 In addition, `cP` is mapped to copy the current line directly.

-The sequence `cv` is mapped to paste the content of system clipboard to the next line.
+The sequence `cov` is mapped to paste the content of system clipboard to the next line.

+The `cv` is mapped to paste the system clipboard content after cursor position.

 Clipboard Utilities
 -------------------

- - OSX     - `pbcopy` and `pbpaste`
+ - OS X    - `pbcopy` and `pbpaste`
  - Windows - `clip` and `paste`
  - Linux   - `xsel`